 Is there anyone who works too much overtime?
 Before you realize that, this might snowball into a greater issue and cause problems like loss of motivation.

-If at least one of the issues listed above resonates with you, it’s high time you invested in a financial tracking system.
+If at least one of the issues listed above resonates with you, it’s high time you invested in a financial tracking system that can show you your resource utilization rate.
 Failing to solve these issues before growing your business will have a negative impact on the entire company.

 What features can you expect from quality project management software?
 Here’s the answer.

 Say goodbye to spreadsheets

 Implementing project financial management software at the right time will save you plenty of trouble.
 The longer you wait, the harder you’ll get hit when trying to control the chaos of allocations, utilizations, and financials.